Canon T3i vs Sony NEX-3

 It is notable that the T3i has a microphone port, which is missing on the NEX-3.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T3i and the NEX-3 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the NEX-3 have been discontinued, but can regularly be found used on ebay.
 The NEX-3 was replaced by the Sony NEX-3N, while the T3i was followed by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3i Manual (free pdf) or the online Sony NEX-3 Manual.
+Further information on the features and operation of the T3i and NEX-3 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Sony NEX-3 Manual.

 So what is the bottom line?
 Is the Canon T3i better than the Sony NEX-3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS Rebel T3i:

 - More detail: Offers more megapixels (17.9 vs 14MP) with a 13% higher linear resolution.

 - Better video: Provides higher definition movie capture (1080/30p vs 720/30p).

 - Better sound: Can connect to an external microphone for higher quality sound recording.

 - Easier framing: Has an optical viewfinder for image composition and settings control.